CrisLavalley/socio-emotional-conversational-framework/README.md

 De León Vargas, C. (2026).
 *A Reproducible Data Mining Framework for Socio-Emotional Analysis in Conversational Interactions*.

+## Privacy Notice

+This repository contains an anonymized version of conversational data.

+Sensitive information has been removed or transformed to reduce re-identification risk.

+The full dataset is not publicly available.

 ## //

 ### Author: